shadow-robot/sr-visualization/sr_fingertip_visualization/readme.md

 and go to Plugins -> Shadow Robot -> Fingertip Visualizer

-This plugin supports presenting the data coming in real time from the Dexterous Hand and from a ROSbag.
+This plugin supports presenting the data coming in real time from the Dexterous Hand and from a rosbag.

 ## Requirement